briantlui/predictive-model/readme.md

     - contains final report, presentations which summarize the project

 * `references`
-    - contains papers / tutorials used in the project
+    - images used throughout the project

 * `src`
     - Contains the project source code (refactored from the notebooks)